 A cool feature of this model is power steering, which gives you the ability to easily handle tight corners without putting a lot of effort into it.
 It also has a 4-stroke turbo engine with an impressive 998cc, allowing you to rip through the trails as fast as you want to go.

-This is a quality trail option all around, but it’s not necessarily the best option for beginners.
+In my opinion, this is a quality trail option all around, but it’s not necessarily the best option for beginners.
 It has a higher price tag and increased performance that can overwhelm inexperienced riders.

 2. Ski-Doo MXZ